lichenaut/PlantNerfer/README.md

 If true, the plant can only be placed, grown, and bone meal-ed if there are no blocks above it.

+### No Sky Growth Rate

+> no-sky-growth-rate: #

+Similar to growth-rate, but applies to plants with no sky above them.
+Does not replace growth-rate, instead adds another chance for the plant to not grow.

+### No Sky Death Rate

+> no-sky-death-rate: #

+Similar to death-rate, but applies to plants with no sky above them.
+Does not replace death-rate, instead adds another chance for the plant to die.

 ### Minimum Y

 > min-y: #